 Transportation to Leukerbad in Switzerland

 Getting to Leukerbad is very easy by car or public transportation.
 Drivers simply follow the main highway from Lake Geneva past Sion to Leuk, and from there the narrow, winding road up the mountain to Leukerbad.
 Drivers arriving from Central Switzerland should use the Lötschberg car train tunnel.

 If using public transportation, use the train to Leuk and change here for the bus to Leukerbad.
-The LLB buses frequently link the two towns for around CHF11.20 (½ Fare Card and Junior Card accepted) per person – a minibus taxi will be around CHF80 one way.
+The LLB buses frequently link the two towns (½ Fare Card and Junior Card accepted) per person – a minibus taxi will be around CHF80 one way.
 See Swiss Railways for online public transportation timetables.

-It is possible to walk almost anywhere in Leukerbad, which is fortunate as parking is at a premium and the town center is closed off for cars.
+It is possible to walk almost anywhere in Leukerbad, which is fortunate as parking is at a premium and the town center is closed off to cars.
 Many streets may also not be used between 10 pm and 5 am – Leukerbad is not a party town.
 A cheap local bus follows a circular route through Leukerbad (Ortsbus / Navette Ring-Jet).

 - See also Transportation to Leukerbad for more details on driving and public transportation to Leukerbad.

-For More on Leukerbad See Also
+For More on Leukerbad See Also:

-- Top Day Spas in Leukerbad
+- Top Day Spas and Hotels in Leukerbad

 - Exclusive Walliser Alpentherme & Spa Leukerbad (previously Lindner Alpentherme)